Highlights Of Bolivia

-With my wildlife hat on I do know that it is home to some rare pink dolphins along a small stretch of the Amazon and that its football team has an advantage when playing at home as their stadium in La Paz is considered to be the one with the highest altitude in the world thus making visiting teams struggle to accustom themselves to the conditions.
+With my wildlife hat on I do know that it is home to some rare pink dolphins along a small stretch of the Amazon.
+I also know that its football team has an advantage when playing at home as their stadium in La Paz is considered to be the one with the highest altitude in the world thus making visiting teams struggle to accustom themselves to the conditions.
 More on that to come in another blog !

-So with that pretty limited knowledge over to Caroline Joyner from the travel agent Not Just Travel who shares her experiences of this incredible country.
+So with that pretty limited knowledge over to Caroline Joyner from the Travel Counsellors who shares her experiences of this incredible country.

-If you are searching for the real South America, it doesn’t get better than Bolivia.
-As the continent’s most indigenous country, Bolivian street-life explodes with South American flavour; an indigenous culture which is alive and well, ancient relics, well preserved colonial cities and modern Latino vibes .
+If you are searching for the real South America, it doesn’t get better than the highlights of Bolivia.
+As the continent’s most indigenous country, Bolivian street-life explodes with South American flavour; an indigenous culture which is alive and well, ancient relics, well preserved colonial cities and modern Latino vibes.

 A country of pure superlatives, its contrasting scenery provides a feast for the adventurous traveller.
 Snow covered Andean peaks, crazy coloured salt lakes, lush cloud-forests and the steamy Amazon can all be a base for wildlife spotting, culture vultures or adrenaline junkies.

-Perhaps Bolivia’s most unmissable highlight is to take a 3 day 4 wheel drive tour through this breathtaking, other-worldly landscape from Uyuni.
+one of the highlights of Bolivia’s is to take a 3 day 4 wheel drive tour through this breathtaking, other-worldly landscape from Uyuni.
 The Salar de Uyuni is the world’s highest and largest salt flat, but as well as miles of flats and various buildings made out of salt, you will also see volcanic lakes dotted with pink flamingos, geysers, hot springs, a train cemetery, and an island full of Cacti – this is no normal trip!